auth0/docs/articles/api-auth/grant/password.md

 ## Overview

-The **Resource Owner Password Grant** (defined in [RFC 6749, section 4.3](https://tools.ietf.org/html/rfc6749#section-4.3)) can be used directly as an authorization grant to obtain an Access Token, and optionally a Refresh Token.
+The **Resource Owner Password Grant** (defined in [RFC 6749, section 4.3](https://tools.ietf.org/html/rfc6749#section-4.3)) can be used directly as an authorization grant to obtain an <dfn data-key="access-token">Access Token</dfn>, and optionally a Refresh Token.
 This grant should only be used when there is a high degree of trust between the user and the application and when other authorization flows are not available.

 This grant type can eliminate the need for the application to store the user credentials for future use, by exchanging the credentials with a long-lived Access Token or Refresh Token.